algolia/docsearch/packages/website/versioned_docs/version-legacy/required-configuration.md

 - Add a static class `DocSearch-content` to the main container of your textual content.
 Most of the time, this tag is a `<main>` or an `<article>` HTML element.

-- Every searchable `lvl` elements outside this main documentation container (for instance in a sidebar) must be `global` selectors.
+- Every searchable `lvl` element outside this main documentation container (for instance in a sidebar) must be a `global` selector.
 They will be globally picked up and injected to every record built from your page.
 Be careful, the level value matters and every matching element must have an increasing level along the HTML flow.
 A level `X` (for `lvlX`) should appear after a level `Y` while `X > Y`.

 - `lvlX` selectors should use the standard title tags like `h1`, `h2`, `h3`, etc. You can also use static classes.
 Set a unique `id` or `name` attribute to these elements as detailed below.